a16z-infra/JungleGym/README.md

 5. AgentInstruct: ~1.8k agent trajectories designed for fine-tuning language models (i.e. llama2) on agent tasks.
 It was introduced with [AgentTuning](https://arxiv.org/abs/2310.12823).

 6. TreeVoyager: An LLM-based (GPT-4 Turbo) DOM parser designed to implement some principles from the papers ['Tree of Thoughts'](https://arxiv.org/abs/2305.10601) (ToT) and ['Minecraft's Voyager'](https://arxiv.org/abs/2305.16291) to parse, generate curriculum, select HTML IDs, generate paths, and create skills (memory) for the steps required in the agent trajectory.
 Note: this is still in very early development, and we would be keen to hear your feedback or contributions.

-7. APIs for all Web Agent Datasets & TreeVoyager: JungleGym provides APIs for these three datasets and TreeVoyager.
-You can use these APIs to test ground-truths with your agent trajectories and you can use TreeVoyager for parsing the DOM with the suggested code (with Python's Selenium).

-For the full documentation, you can read the [JungleGym Docs here](https://docs.junglegym.ai/junglegym/junglegym-ai-overview).

-Here how you can use the Datasets with the API to test your agents:

 ---